DominicJones/euro-ad-2023/euro-ad-2023.md

 ### What was done first

 Sensitivity of an objective with respect to mesh coordinates necessarily requires adjoint; a tangent approach would not be viable.
-The absence of an end-to-end tangent implementation significantly inhibits adjoint development and testing.
+The absence of an end-to-end tangent implementation has significantly inhibited adjoint development and testing.

 ```mermaid
 graph LR